Code-Institute-Submissions/MFBuckley-CIProject2/README.md

 # Interactive Frontend Project - Milestone Project 2 - Code Institute, Dublin, Ireland

+## User Story
-A computerised version of a game of Simon - an interactive audio/visual game.
-A series of tones and lights are generated randomly by the computer.
-A player is rerquired to repeat the sequence correctly.
+As a site editor I want to create a computerised version of a game of Simon - an interactive audio/visual game - to practice my coding skills and have a little fun.
+The game begins when a series of tones and lights are generated randomly by the computer.
+A player is required to repeat the sequence correctly.
 If the player succeeds, each round becomes progressively longer and more complex.
-Depending on which mode is played, if the user fails the game is over and the player must start all over again(strict mode) or further attempts at the level are possible until successful (non-strict mode).
+Depending on which mode is played, if the user fails, the game is over and the player must start all over again(strict mode) or in non-strict mode further attempts at the level are possible until successful.

 ## Game Instructions